Overnight Energy: Schumer to trigger reconciliation process Wednesday | Bipartisan bill would ban &#039;forever chemicals&#039; in cosmetics | Biden admin eyes step toward Trump-era proposal for uranium reserve

-Category: Environment Hits: 3HAPPY TUESDAY!
+Category: Environment Hits: 17HAPPY TUESDAY!
 Welcome to Overnight Energy, your source for the day’s energy and environment news.Please send tips and comments to Rachel Frazin at This email address is being protected from spambots.
 You need JavaScript enabled to view it. .
 Follow her on Twitter: @RachelFrazin .
 Reach Zack Budryk at This email address is being protected from spambots.
 You need JavaScript enabled to view it. ...

 Read more https://thehill.com/policy/energy-environment/overnights/558604-overnight-energy-schumer-to-trigger-reconciliation